lowski/screenshooter/README.md

   - white
   - silver
   - starlight
+# Override the device name used to select the frame.
+The key is the device identifier from the screenshooter configuration.
+The value is the name to use for finding a matching frame instead of the simulator name.
+deviceFrameNames:
+  iphone_55: iPhone SE # The "(3rd generation)" is left out for the name of the frame

 # The background color for the screenshot.
 Can be either a hex color or a color name
 # as recognized by ImageMagick.
 background: black